-The HPC visited the programme at the education provider to consider major changes proposed to the programme.
-The major change affected the following standards - programme management and resources standards, curriculum standards and assessment standards.
-The programme was already approved by the HPC and this visit assessed whether the programme continued to meet the standards of education and training (SETs) and continued to ensure that those who complete the programme meet the standards of proficiency (SOPs) for their part of the Register.
+The HPC visited the programme at the education provider as it was a new programme which was seeking HPC approval for the first time.
+This visit assessed the programme against the standards of education and training (SETs) and considered whether those who complete the programme meet the standards of proficiency (SOPs) for their part of the Register.